rgecy/getAccurateCurrentPosition/README.md

 <code>getAccurateCurrentPosition(onSuccess, onError, onProgress,
                                                         {desiredAccuracy:20, maxWait:15000});</code>

+This will attempt to find the device location with an accuracy of at least 20 meters and attempt to achieve this accuracy for 15 seconds

 <h3>UPDATE: 8/2/16</h3> Removed navigator.geolocation from function name.
 It caused problems in iOS when used with the cordova geolocation plugin. getAccurateCurrentPosition is not recognized by the geolocation plugin.

-Translating the above options into english -- This will attempt to find the device location with an accuracy of at least 20 meters and attempt to achieve this accuracy for 15 seconds

 Blogged at <a target="_blank" href="http://gregsramblings.com/2012/06/30/improving-geolocation-getcurrentposition-with-getaccuratecurrentposition/">http://gregsramblings.com/2012/06/30/improving-geolocation-getcurrentposition-with-getaccuratecurrentposition/</a>